jmsbutcher/digit_classifier_dropout/README.md

 # digit_classifier_dropout
-Practice implementing a CNN on the MNIST dataset - test out dropout vs. no dropout
+Practice implementing a CNN classifier on the MNIST dataset - test out dropout vs. no dropout

 November 11, 2020